DFW Pest Pros logoDFW Pest Pros

 Plano coverage runs ZIP codes 75023, 75024, 75025, 75026, 75074, 75075, 75086, and 75093 across Collin County, with a population near 285,000 and a standard suburban build pattern.
 The local profile leans toward fire ant, german cockroach, roof rat, asian tiger mosquito.
 Collin County sits on the northern edge of DFW with rapidly growing slab-on-grade subdivisions.
 Subterranean termite swarms run heavy every spring, and fire ants dominate yard call volume from April through October.

-Coverage runs every Plano address — including Willow Bend, West Plano, Legacy West, Deerfield.
+Coverage spans Plano neighborhoods including Willow Bend, West Plano, Legacy West, Deerfield.

-The first stop on any visit is the active area, then the technician works outward through harborage points before treating.
-For cockroach control in Plano, the workflow runs: species identification — german vs. american drive different treatments; gel bait placements in voids and harborage points; insect growth regulator application to break the reproductive cycle; two-week follow-up to verify zero activity.
+Providers serving Plano generally start at the active area, then work outward through harborage points before treating.
+For cockroach control, the typical workflow runs: species identification — german, american, and smokybrown drive different treatments; gel bait placements in voids and harborage points; insect growth regulator application to break the reproductive cycle; two-week follow-up to verify zero activity.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Collin County